How to choose your F-ONE foil ? 37

 Range presentation & programs

-We have classified our range in four levels of AR to define a program for each foil:
+Overall, we have classified our range in four levels of AR to define programs for the foils:

 An AR of 5 is the most accessible and is recommended to learn how to foil.